neutrinojs/neutrino/packages/compile-loader/README.md

 ## Customization

-`neutrino-middleware-compile-loader` creates some conventions to make overriding the configuration easier once you are ready to make changes.
+`@neutrinojs/compile-loader` creates some conventions to make overriding the configuration easier once you are ready to make changes.

 ### Rules